NTP 1990 Cancer Study: EPA Marcus on the downgrading of cancers

 The National Whistleblowers Association represented Marcus in his two trials against the EPA and they won both.
 The EPA was forced to pay Marcus’ legal fees, 2 ½ years of back pay, and an undisclosed sum for damages to his reputation.

-In the documentary Fluoridegate, produced in 2013, Stephen Kohn of the National Whistleblowers Association, stated:
+In the Fluoridegate documentary Stephen Kohn of the National Whistleblowers Association stated:

 Robert Reich as Secretary of Labor in the Clinton administration upheld the decision of the Administrative Law Judge in 1994 who said that “the true reason for the discharge was retaliation.”
 Reich wrote that he found particularly disturbing that the trumped-up charges against Marcus were accepted by his supervisors “in the absence of any convincing documentation.”